corn-mendoza/Fortune-Demo-Core2/Content/Install-Security.md

 #### Step 1: Setting up UAAC in Bash for Windows 10
 To complete the setup of security for the application, the cf-uaac program needs to be used.
 For Windows users, this can present a challenge as the utility runs on Linux.
 Windows 10 users can install the bash shell to complete the configuration.

-Installing cf-uaac using Ruby and Gem:
+Installing cf-uaac using Ruby and Gem in WSL:

 `$ sudo apt-add-repository ppa:brightbox/ruby-ng`